How to Use This Calculator

 Review your total moving budget

-The calculator will present your total budget, recommended budget with contingency, and a breakdown of expenses.
+The calculator presents your total budget, recommended budget with contingency, and a category breakdown.
+The insights panel shows your spending allocation and a breakdown bar of costs by category.

 Example Calculation